Moe (slang): Sei Marianne community theory

+Other theories

 Psychologist Tamaki Saitō identifies it as coming from the Japanese word for "budding", moeru (萌える).
 Ken Kitabayashi of the Nomura Research Institute has defined moe as "being strongly attracted to one's ideals".
 Kitabayashi has identified the word moe to be a pun with the Japanese godan and ichidan verbs for 'to sprout', moyasu (萌やす)/ moeru (萌える), and their homophone 'to burn' (in the sense of one's heart burning, or burning with passion), moyasu (燃やす)/ moeru (燃える).

-Anthropologist Patrick Galbraith cites Morikawa Kaichirō, who argues that the term came from internet message boards such as NIFTY-Serve and Tokyo BBS in the 1990s, from fans discussing bishõjo (beautiful girl) characters.
-Galbraith argues that moe has its roots in the development of bishõjo characters in Japanese subcultures in the 1970s and 80s.
+Anthropologist Patrick Galbraith cites Morikawa Kaichirō, who argues that the term came from internet message boards such as NIFTY-Serve and Tokyo BBS in the 1990s, from fans discussing bishōjo (beautiful girl) characters.
+Galbraith argues that moe has its roots in the development of bishōjo characters in Japanese subcultures in the 1970s and 80s.
 This was exemplified in the lolicon boom of the 1980s, a "fertile ground" for the "budding desire for fictional characters".

+Another theory suggests that the term was popularized in the reader submission columns of the magazine Fanroad around 1980 by passionate fans of the anime Space Runaway Ideon.

 Comiket organiser Ichikawa Koichi has described Lum from Urusei Yatsura as being both the source of moe and the first tsundere.
 The character of Clarisse from Hayao Miyazaki's The Castle of Cagliostro (1979) has also been cited as a potential ancestral example, with Lupin acting like an older brother to Clarisse and taunting Count Cagliostro for marrying someone half his age.
 According to culture critic Hiroki Azuma, as Rei Ayanami from Neon Genesis Evangelion became a more prominent character among fans, she "changed the rules" governing what people regarded as moe-inspiring.
 The industry has since created many characters which share her traits of pale skin, blue hair and a "quiet personality".